 Narrative OR national policy?

-The result is a new kind of developmental model that I call venture developmentalism, where the instruments of capitalism serve as extensions of industrial strategy, and industrial strategy doubles as asset protection.
+The result is a new kind of developmental model that I call venture developmentalism, where the tools of capitalism serve as extensions of industrial strategy, and industrial strategy doubles now acts as a form of price and value protection of VC assets.

-In doing so, the venture industry and the state locked themselves into a permanent feedback loop.
-Capital began designing policy to protect its returns; policy began depending on capital to outsource its innovation.
-The loop stabilized, institutionalized, and eventually hardened into what we now live inside of.
+In creating this symbiosis, the venture industry and the state locked themselves into a permanent feedback loop, whereby capital began designing policy to protect its returns, and policy began depending on capital to outsource its innovation.
+The loop stabilized and institutionalized, and it eventually crystallized into what we now live inside of.

-Innovation, once the by-product of risk, is now the output of coordination.
-Every stimulus package, subsidy, and “strategic technology initiative” eventually flows into the portfolios of the same half-dozen megafunds.
-Every new “builder manifesto” eventually flows back into legislative talking points.
+Therefore innovation, which was once a much loved by-product of actually taking risk, is now the output of coordination.
+Meaning that stimulus packages, subsidies, and “strategic technology initiatives” eventually started to flow into the portfolios of the same half-dozen megafunds.
+And going the opposite direction, every new “builder manifesto” eventually flows back into legislative offices.

 So what about the risk, I hear you ask?
+Did it just disappear?
+VOOSH, gone?
 Good question!
-It certainly hasn’t disappeared; the risk-reward model still holds tight, it has simply been nationalized.
+No. It certainly hasn’t disappeared.
+The risk-reward model still exists, but it has simply been nationalized.

-And what was once venture capital has quietly evolved into venture governance, an elaborate mechanism not for discovering the future, but for securing it.
-By 2020, the venture capital industry had learned the oldest trick in the books: if you can’t predict the future, write the laws that shape it.
+What was once venture capital has evolved into venture governance, an arguably more lucrative asset-class; creating an elaborate mechanism that secures the future, having long forgotten how to discover it.
+And so by 2020, the venture capital industry had learned the oldest trick in the books that investment banking and hedge funds had learned long before it: if you can’t predict the future, write the laws that shape it.
 Or… get out of the market.

 Venture Developmentalism as Statecraft

-What began as a feedback loop has now hardened into our existing political economy system.
-The line between the investor and the policymaker (or indeed between the tech company and the state, as I wrote about last week) has effectively disappeared.
+What began as a feedback loop has now simply morphed into our existing political economy system.
+The line between the investor and the policymaker (or indeed between the tech company and the state, as I wrote about last week) has effectively vanished.

-Born as a way for Big Venture to stabilize its own returns, venture developmentalism has since evolved into a form of governance.
-Private capital now performs the functions of the state, while the state performs the functions of private capital!
-The result is a political economy in which innovation is no longer guided by public mandate but by portfolio strategy.
+Starting as a way for Big Venture to stabilize its own returns, venture developmentalism has moved further along, turning into an actual form of governance.
+In an irony of all ironies, private capital now performs the functions of the state, while the state performs the functions of private capital!
+And the resulting outcome is a political economy in which innovation, and hence the direction of our lives that are underwritten by it, are no longer shaped by carefully-considered government policies but by portfolio constructions.

-Hence, the American government no longer simply funds or regulates innovation, but merely outsources it to its own financiers.
-This includes everything from energy to defense to AI, where federal programs now function less as public initiatives and more as co-investments in the portfolios of Big Venture.
+Hence, the American government no longer needs to fund or regulate innovation, but merely outsource it to its own financiers.
+This includes everything from energy to defense to AI, where federal programs can no longer be considered the great public initiatives that they once were, and act more as co-investments in the portfolios of Big Venture.

 [This, incidentally, is the focus of my current research: how the logic of venture developmentalism (born in Silicon Valley) mirrors the industrial strategies of the Chinese developmental state, where private enterprise and government co-evolve to produce national capacity.
-In both systems, the boundary between innovation and governance collapses, and the market becomes the medium through which state power is exercised.]
+In both systems, the thin line between innovation and governance becomes even thinner, and the market becomes the entity through which state power is exercised.]

 OpenAI: Valued above $500 billion, its lifeline depends on federal AI co-funding to help finance or fast-track data-center construction, citing AI’s “strategic importance”.